automerge/pushpin/README.md

 ## Contributing

 Please do!
 Bug reports and pull requests are welcome.
+Contributions will generally be considered and assessed following our [DESIGN](DESIGN.md) guidelines, though we may accept or reject a patch for any reason.

 ## Credits